Mediterranean Food Fine Dining in Dallas

 Chef Gorji’s Mediterranean food pays homage to French, Greek, Italian, Spanish, Middle Eastern, Turkish and North African cuisines, but are not defined by nationality or authenticity.
-Taking the best elements and interchanging the techniques and ingredients, he focuses on keeping the essence of a dish with less emphasis on tradition and more on flavor.
-And not worrying about how it is supposed to be done!
+Taking the best elements, techniques and ingredients from there and combining with what is available in the markets here, he creates his New Mediterranean Cuisine.
 Specializing in upscale fine dining, Gorji features New Mediterranean Cuisine, as well as steak and Seafood, earning praise from Eater Dallas as Addison’s best restaurant and from The Dallas Observer as having one of the best steak in the metroplex.